taravancil/taravancil.com/content/blog/paywalls-and-open-access.md

 tags: [open access, information, academia]
 ---

-As a student at Central Michigan University, I am granted access to a multitude of academic journals.
+As a student at Central Michigan University, I'm granted access to a multitude of academic journals.
 The most reputable of these journals circulate revolutionary insights that aim to tackle some of the most pressing and fascinating queries of this century: HIV treatment, bacterial antibiotic